Courses

 PT 524.
 Professional Development II: Teaching and Learning.
 2 Hours.

 This course introduces students to the principles of exercise and the expected responses and adaptations of clients and patients to different types of exercise interventions.
 It prepares students to assess movement dysfunction using a systematic methodology.
-Students will learn to design, implement and progress therapeutic exercise programs for a wide variety of clinical populations spanning the spectrum of physical therapy clinical practice.
-Students will participate in exercise as well as instruct fellow students in therapeutic exercise techniques based on therapeutic exercise programs designed around case studies.
-The course will consist of a mix of didactic lectures, student led presentations and laboratory sessions.
+Students learn to design, implement and progress therapeutic exercise programs for a wide variety of clinical populations spanning the spectrum of physical therapy clinical practice.
+Students also participate in exercise as well as instruct and assess the performance of fellow students in therapeutic exercise techniques.
+The course consists of a mix of didactic lectures and laboratory sessions.
 Prerequisite(s): PT 510.

 PT 527.
 Professional Development II- International Experiential Lear.
 2 Hours.